julczka/searchable-dropdown/README.md

 To run a local development server that serves the basic demo located in `demo/index.html`

+## Premise for @filipbech

+After taking into consideration the purpose that this web component will have - which is hopefully being a part of Umbraco UI library, I decided that the most suitable approach might be to utilize the LitElement.
+It comes with many handy things out of the box - binding attributes, attaching shadow DOM, and therefore scoping the styles, templating, and many more.
+I focused more on building something that works then on making it super pretty.
+Also, I believe some things shouldn't be overdone when it comes to design and select is one of them.
+I wanted to recreate the API of native elements - I was first considering extending those classes and build something on top of native elements, but it is not supported by Safari.
+What I think is missing in the component you may find in the TODO section of this readme file.

+PS.
+I got so stressed by You asking me about API calls that I decided to make my first one right here in this component (i also wanted to make it with a really long list of options to make sure it works with more than few and I didn't want to type it all in by hand).
+Therefore you can select from a lovely list of dog breeds.

 ## Stories

 1. The user should also be able to search/filter the list to choose from. ✅